jonaslimads/robot/README.md

 which will break the build.

-However if your env var value is integer you don't need two double quotes.
+However, if your env var value is integer you don't need two double quotes.

 ### Sending commands via MQTT